-Recommendations to post secondary students, faculty and staff about COVID-19
+Recommendations to post-secondary students, faculty and staff about COVID-19

 Students, faculty and staff are encouraged to check their post-secondary institution's website for the most current information.

-While these recommendations are important, they are voluntary.
 You do not need to report people who are not self-isolating.
 If you have concerns, you can discuss them with your institution’s administration.

 There are measures that all students, faculty, and staff can take to help reduce the risk of respiratory illnesses such as coronavirus, colds, and influenza: